 Other Requirements: At least one year of teaching or related experience is desired for applicants to the curriculum and instruction and the reading, writing, and literacy specializations.
-Applicants to the early childhood education specialization must complete a questionnaire from the Office of Student Services in the College of Education.
+Applicants to the early childhood education specialization must complete a questionnaire from the Office of Student Services in the College of Education (room 3145, ECSWB).